auth0/docs/articles/architecture-scenarios/implementation/b2c/authentication.md

 3. Set up your application to [receive and handle the response](#application-integration) from the Authorization Server.

 ::: note
-If you have more than one application, the best practice is to redirect to a centralized authorization server to authenticate the user (at Auth0, this means taking advantage of Universal Login).
+If you have more than one application, the best practice is to redirect to a centralized authorization server to authenticate the user; at Auth0, this means taking advantage of Universal Login.
 This comes with many security and user experience benefits, including SSO.
-See the [Universal Login](/universal-login) documentation for more information.
+See [Universal Login](/universal-login) for more information.
 :::

-## Username Password Authentication
+## User authentication

 Nearly every B2C application provides the ability for their customers to create a new set of credentials.
 This is a common form of authentication that all users are familiar with.

 Username Password Authentication can come in multiple flavors at Auth0.
-If your application is a greenfield application with no existing user base, then a simple Auth0 OOTB database connection will give you everything you need to start authenticating your users.
+If your application is a greenfield application with no existing user base, then a simple Auth0 out-of-the-box database connection will give you everything you need to start authenticating your users.
 However if you have a legacy user store (such as your own database of users or an existing LDAP system) you have a couple of different options for migrating your users, see [User Migration](/user-provisioning#user-migration) for more information.

 However you end up provisioning the users for your database connection, the authentication of those users is quite similar.
 It requires you to present the users with a form to enter their username and password.
 As mentioned in the universal login section, the simplest and safest way to authenticate users with a username and password is to redirect them to a centralized login page and collect their username and password there.
 This allows your authorization server to determine whether they have already authenticated and skip the login form entirely when it is not needed.